davesag/Frank/README.txt

 Step 3. - Run the unit tests.
 -----------------------------
-% ruby test/app_test.rb
+% rake test

 Step 4 - Run the app.
 ---------------------
-% ruby app.rb
+% rackup

-then go to http://localhost:4567 with your favourite web browser
+then go to http://localhost:9292 with your favourite web browser

 It will present a login screen